LEMettler/LEMettler/README.md

 #### Machine Learning
 - [**Numpy DNN**](https://github.com/LEMettler/MNIST_in_numpy)<br>
-A Neural network build from scratch, relying on frameworks like TensorFlow.
+A neural network build from scratch, not relying on frameworks like TensorFlow.
 All matrix calculations, including backpropagation steps, are explained to gain a deep understanding of the underlying processes.

 - [**Higgs Challenge**](https://github.com/LEMettler/higgs-challenge)<br>
-My take on the Kaggle Higgs Boson Machine Learning Challenge with a DNN setup for a 2.6 AMS score aswell as a custom Gaussian Mixture Classifier approach.
+My take on the Kaggle Higgs-Boson Machine Learning Challenge with a DNN setup for a 2.6 AMS score aswell as a custom Gaussian Mixture Classifier approach.

 - [**NLP lyrics generator**](https://github.com/LEMettler/NLP_lyrics_generator/blob/main/eurobeatNLP.ipynb)<br>
 Tests of implementing a LSTM on song lyrics using the Pytorch library.
 Ultimately limited by the my laptops computing power.